 Hay is basically cut and dried grass.
 It’s usually made on farms to feedstock during the winter or dry season, but also as bedding and/or food for pets.
 Straw on the other hand is a byproduct of grain products like wheat.

-Although you can’t make haystacks as above form suburban lawn (you’ll need taller grass and lots of it), grass clippings are excellent for making hay in smaller amount.
+Although you can’t make haystacks as above from a suburban lawn (you’ll need taller grass and lots of it), grass clippings are excellent for making hay in smaller amounts.
 The two most important things to check are:

-- The lawn shouldn’t be chemically treated: no weed-killing solution or chemical fertilizer used.
+- The lawn shouldn’t be chemically treated: no weed-killing solution or chemical fertilizer is used.

 - The weather: do it on a sunny and wind-free day.
 As the saying goes: Make hay while the sun shines!